Order of Visit: High Point #32

 What’s in a name?

-Thus, early Americans referred to the the local area surrounding Ohio’s highest point as “Blue Jacket’s Town.”
-The community was later destroyed in Kentucky militiamen during Logan’s Raid in 1786, so the war chief and his band moved further northwest, leaving central Ohio behind.
+Kentucky militiamen ultimately destroyed Blue Jacket’s Town during Logan’s Raid in 1786, and the Shawnee war chief and his band moved further northwest, leaving central Ohio behind.

 TRIP SUMMARY

+The Buckeye State isn’t usually on my top list of places to visit.
+I don’t want to see the Rock & Roll Hall of Fame, and I’ve already visited Lake Erie.
 Plus, my one significant memory of Ohio is a bad one.
-I’d just walked outside the hotel where I was staying the night, when I crossed paths with an overly protective gander (male goose) in the parking lot.
+I’d just walked outside the hotel where I was staying when I crossed paths with an overly protective gander (male goose) in the parking lot.
+The goose started hissing at me, so I tried to box around him and continue on my way.
+That’s when I noticed his “lady friend” laying in the grass nearby.

 But even if I toss my traumatic goose experience aside, I still didn’t have a whole slew of reasons to love Ohio.
-My general impression of its geography is that Ohio is filled by a lot of wide, open farmland or suburban sprawl around the key cities of Dayton, Columbus, Cincinnati, and Cleveland.
+My general impression of its geography is that Ohio is filled with a lot of wide, open farmland or suburban sprawl around the key cities of Dayton, Columbus, Cincinnati, and Cleveland.

 So it’s with that background, I set off toward Campbell Hill with extremely low expectations.

-As I planned our itinerary here, I’d forgotten we would change time zones today.
-We’d lost a precious hour at the Missouri-Indiana border this morning.
-So now we were just keeping our fingers crossed that the school had at least one class scheduled on Friday evenings and the gate would still be open.
+As a result, I was getting concerned that we’d be locked out and unable to visit the high point!
+Campbell Hill is on the campus of the Ohio Hi-Point Career.
+So, we were keeping our fingers crossed that the school had at least one class scheduled on Friday evening and the campus’s gates would still be open.
 Otherwise, we’d be moving on to plan B.

 DETAILS